-She has played on numerous TV and film soundtrack recordings, including Star Wars The Attack of the Clones, three Harry Potter films, Inception, The Last King of Scotland, The Ides of March and Brave.
+Helen has played on many film soundtrack recordings, including Star Wars The Attack of the Clones, Harry Potter and the Order of the Phoenix, Inception, The Last King of Scotland, Iron Man 2, The Ides of March and Brave.
 Also an accomplished brass arranger, she has published many of her trombone ensemble arrangements with Bones Apart Publishing.

 In 2019 Helen gave the world premiere of Gavin Higgins' new Trombone Concerto 'Book of Miracles', written specially for her, with the BBC Symphony Orchestra at the Barbican in London.
 In December 2019 the 'Book of Miracles' won Gavin Higgins an Ivors Award for Best Orchestral Composition.